dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     lateral limit has a higher value in the lateral dimension than the negative lateral limit.

-    In the Dasher Version Six proof-of-concept, for example, the positive lateral limit is the top of the zooming area and the negative lateral limit is the bottom.
+    In the Dasher Version Six proof-of-concept (PoC), for example, the positive lateral limit is the top of the zooming area and the negative lateral limit is the bottom.
+In the PoC the origin's vertical position is always the centre of the zooming area.
+So if the positive lateral limit is Y then the negative lateral limit is minus Y.

 -   There are two zooming area margins in the lateral dimension.
 Each margin has a value in the lateral dimension only.